WeilonYing/infs3603-dashboard/README.md

 * Month customer was last contacted (LastContactMonthNum)
 * Call outcome (failure, other or success)

-## Success Rate
+## High Level Metrics
-The Success Rate tab displays the status of the company's KPI at a glance.
+The High Level Metrics tab displays the status of the company's KPI at a glance.
 We have determined that our main KPI, or "North Star Metric" to be the percentage of customer contacts that result in a successful outcome (i.e. car insurance was able to be sold/renewed).